icub-tech-iit/documentation/mkdocs/tendons_icub/docs/lower_arm_V1.md

 * The ones which are attached to the slider

-  > Pinky and Ring Fingers
+  > Ring and Pinkie Fingers

 ### Where are those cables located?